-Because advanced whole house fans are so much better than traditional whole house fans, the state of California is giving builders huge credit to put advanced whole house fans in new homes as a standard.
+Because advanced whole house fans are so much better than traditional whole house fans, the state of California is giving builders huge credit to put advanced whole house fans in new homes.
 Traditional whole house fans aren’t allowed in new construction homes, only advanced whole house fans like QuietCool.
-QuietCool will soon be as common as a ceiling fan.

-When choosing a whole house fan be sure to check all of your options from a traditional whole house fan mounted directly on the ceiling, or an advanced whole house fan, like QuietCool.
-And remember, there are other advanced whole house fans that look similar to QuietCool, but they are very different and in many cases, inferior to the QuietCool product line.
+When choosing a whole house fan, be sure to check all of your options from a traditional whole house fan mounted directly on the ceiling, or an advanced whole house fan, like QuietCool.
+Research should only facilitate your decision to buy an advanced whole house fan.

 Remember if it doesn’t say QuietCool on the box it’s just another fan.